onnx/models/models/resnet/README.md

 ## Inference
+We used MXNet as framework with gluon APIs to perform inference.
 View the notebook [imagenet_inference](../imagenet_inference.ipynb) to understand how to use above models for doing inference.
 Make sure to specify the appropriate model name in the notebook.
 ### Input
 All pre-trained models expect input images normalized in the same way, i.e. mini-batches of 3-channel RGB images of shape (N x 3 x H x W), where N is the batch size, and H and W are expected to be at least 224.
 ### Pre-processing